hugomilan/tlmbht/docs/vte/validation/heat 3D tetrahedron.md

         save = vector;
     }

 The Material header defines the properties of the equation.
 You can have different Material headers for different properties in the same problem.
-We tell tlmbht to what equation this Material header is referred to by giving it the equation name ("BHE").
+We tell tlmbht to what equation this Material header is referred to by giving it the equation name ("heat_name").
 In number, we give the Material header the Physical tag number that we gave to the elements during the mesh generation.
 Therefore, the options we input here are going to be applied to the elements with tag number 33.
 Finally, we defined density, specific heat, thermal conductivity, blood perfusion, blood density, blood specific heat, blood temperature, internal heat generation, and initial temperature (required for time-domain simulations).

     Material
     {